 The degree and certificate plans listed below prepare students for a variety of entry-level networking and information technology (IT) support jobs in the information technology field by providing job skills of installation, configuration, and support of PCs and local area networks (LAN); maintenance of PC and network hardware and software; monitoring the network to ensure availability for all system users; administration of a small to mid-sized network as well as hands-on training in new technologies such as cloud support.
 Students completing the AAS degree acquire a greater level of skill and instruction in areas such as cloud computing, server management, and security.
 The coursework emphasizes hands-on, skill-building labs and provides knowledge necessary to pass industry standard certifications, such as A+, Network+, Server+, Cloud+, Amazon Web Services (AWS) Cloud Practitioner, Fundamentals of Azure, and CCNA (Cisco Certified Network Associate), which lead to greater employment opportunities and benefits.
-Practice testing opportunities for the CCNA, AWS Cloud Practitioner, Fundamentals of Azure, and CompTIA A+ certification exams are provided at no cost to students enrolled in the program.
+Practice testing opportunities for the CCNA, AWS Cloud Practitioner, Fundamentals of Azure, and CCNA, Clisco Certified Network Associate), which lead to greater employment opportunities and benefits.
+Practice testing opportunities for the program.
 This program is designed as a flex program, providing most courses in a combination of face-to-face, online, and hybrid formats to allow enrollment for working students.
 All courses emphasize active learning and student engagement.
 Information about this program can be obtained by calling (361) 572-6478.